ang3lkar/csv-postfix/README.md

 # Hello

-This is a **Ruby** implementation for the Spreadsheet Programming Task.
+This is a **Ruby** implementation for reading a Postfix notation from a CSV file.

 ## How to run
 ```sh